eloots/Pi-Akka-Cluster/Hypriot-OS-Installation-Instructions.md

 > - Install a number of packages (see `.yaml` file for details.
 > - Install Java 8 (OpenJDK).
 >
-> This process takes about 5 minutes to complete.
-Check `/var/log/cloud-init-output.log` for progress.
+> Check `/var/log/cloud-init-output.log` for progress.
 >
 > The process is finished when the following line is logged: